Imamachi-n/aws-laerning/VPC.md

 A NAT device forwards traffic from the instances in private subnets to the internet and then returns the response to the instances.

 ### NAT Instances

+In general, web servers are run in a public subset and database servers are run in a private subset.
+We need to provide the internet access to the database servers because downloading database patches or install something.

+NAT instance is created in a public subnet and database servers connect the internet via the NAT instance.

+Public subnet is assigned the routing table with a local network (VPC) and an internet gateway as targets.
+On the other hand, private subnet is assigned the routing table with a local network (VPC) and a NAT instance.